-Figure 7: standard map of the route between Chiapas and Cancún.
+Figure 11: standard map of the route between Chiapas and Cancún.
 In 2001, ten years later, armed with more elaborate digital recording equipment, I again asked my compadre M to describe the route from highland Chiapas to Cancún.
 On this occasion we were seated not in M's home village of Nabenchauk, but rather in the nearby Mexican town of San Cristóbal de las Casas.
-Moreover, multiple cameras were arranged as shown in Figure 8.
+Moreover, multiple cameras were arranged as shown in Figure 12.

-2001 Cancun route description, SCLC Figure 8.
+2001 Cancun route description, SCLC Figure 12.
 Most of the video frames from the 2001 narrations that I use in this paper were extracted from camera #2, which, as the diagram shows, was facing just to the south of west.
-To illustrate how one can thus read directions from the video frame, here is how M gestured when - at the very end of the video recording session - I asked him explicitly to show me where he calculated the sun to rise.
-Figure 9 shows the result.
+To illustrate how one can thus read directions from the video frame, here is how M gestured when-at the very end of the video recording session-I asked him explicitly to show me where he calculated the sun to rise.
+Figure Error!
+Bookmark not defined. shows the result.

-Fig. 9.
+Fig. 13.
 Where the sun comes up (2001, camera #2).

-Returning to the description of the route to Cancún, interestingly, M reported no memory of having performed a similar task a decade before, and, indeed, he first remarked that he couldn't really tell me about the route because he had not made the trip for many years and could no longer remember the names of all the intermediate points.
-Finally he recounted the route, and the striking consistency between his directed gestures on this occasion and those from a decade before is suggestive of the spatial representations he must maintain of his travels across southeastern Mexico.
-Consider, first, Map 4 which shows the relative positions of the two places M sat as he described the route in 1991 (he was in the village of Nabenchauk at the left part of the map), and again in 2001 (on the outskirts of San Cristóbal, northwest of the city - towards the right of the map).
+Returning to the description of the route to Cancún, interestingly, M reported no memory of having performed a similar task a decade before, and, indeed, he first remarked that he couldn't really tell me about the route because he had not made the trip for many years and could no longer remember the names of all the intermediate points.5 Finally he recounted the route, and the striking consistency between his directed gestures on this occasion and those from a decade before is suggestive of the spatial representations he must maintain of his travels across southeastern Mexico.
+Consider, first, Map 7 which shows the relative positions of the two places M sat as he described the route in 1991 (he was in the village of Nabenchauk at the left part of the map), and again in 2001 (on the outskirts of San Cristóbal, northwest of the city-towards the right of the map).
+5 Traditional Zinacantec route descriptions concentrate on reciting named spots along the route, an indirect way of describing the amount of time required to walk from one place to another by associating specific times-the moment of dawn, or of taking a meal-with named locales.

-Map 4: Two route descriptions, two locations.

-Map 4 shows how M oriented himself to local geography on the two occasions.
-In 1991 he pointed in the direction both of Burrero (pronounced Bureró in Tzotzil) - in the gesture we considered earlier, shown on the Map with a blue arrow - and of San Cristóbal, shown with a green arrow.
+Map 7: Two route descriptions, two locations.
+Map 7 shows how M oriented himself to local geography on the two occasions.
+In 1991 he pointed in the direction both of Burrero (pronounced Bureró in Tzotzil)-in the gesture we considered earlier, shown on the Map with a blue arrow-and of San Cristóbal, shown with a green arrow.
 In 2001, sitting in San Cristóbal, he oriented himself with respect to his home village of Nabenchauk and of the place known as Rancho Nuevo, through which one must pass to begin the trip to Cancún.
-What these pointing gestures seem to show is that M, just like the other Zinacantecs talking about social geography, is firmly anchored in the local area, precisely oriented with respect to nearby locales.
+The trajectories in question are illustrated on the map with red arrows.
+How the angle of his pointing directions is calculated can be seen by comparing the camera positions shown in Figure 12 with still frames drawn from different cameras as he gestured toward Rancho Nuevo (see Figures 14 and 15), and later toward Nabenchauk (see Figures 16 and 17).
+What these pointing gestures seem to show is that M, just like the other Zinacantecs we have seen talking about social geography, is firmly anchored in the local area, precisely oriented with respect to nearby locales.
 Within this locally anchored space, M is able to point directly at named places.
-5. ROUTE DESCRIPTIONS: PLAYAS DE CATAZAJA Now consider how M's gestures are oriented when he describes distant places along the route to Cancún.
-To anticipate, the evidence from these route descriptions, separated by a decade, suggests that M maintains a representation of the route sufficient to fuel an "absolute" or globally-based frame of reference which he transposes, point-by-point, as he projects himself from where he actually is to an imagined point along the route.
-What remains constant in these projections is the set of absolute cardinal directions, which, as it were, anchor